trysplit-it/docs/docs/tutorials/github.md

 ### Checking your branch

 When you `cd` into a repository, you can use the command:

 `git branch`

 Which will show you the branch you are on, and all other branches that you have on your local machine.
+Before you make any changes, **make sure you are on the branch you intend to change.** For your reference, **you may not directly make changes to the main branch.** If you do, you will be struck by lightning on the spot and disappear from existence.

 ### Switching branches